 - It takes a lot of time for storing, processing and computing of data.

-- On an average, the entire process is completed in 3 to 4 days.
+- On average, the entire process is completed in 3 to 4 days.

 - The cost is another major limitation.
 Around 15MB of data storage cost up to 100,000 dollars.

-- It cannot be used as like a pen drive or a magnetic tap.
+- It cannot be used as a pen drive or a magnetic tap.

 - If we want to extract a specific type of file from the entire DNA archive, then we have to sequence and read the entire DNA data archive.
 How can we extract the specific type of file?
 I have answered this problem in my ultimate guide section below.

 Tech giant Google already initiated a DNA digital data storage facilities under the brand name of “google genomics”.
 However, the project is in the beta phase but Microsoft is reportedly buying 10 million strands of DNA for setting up the DNA digital data storage technology.